 Is Puerta del Sol Worth the Money?

 The lounge's quality is about the average level but its price is still moderate.
 We would say it is worth the money.
-If you have a long layover in the terminal 3, visiting this lounge is absolute a good choice to relax and replenish with their abundant food and drink items to choose from.
+If you have a long layover in terminal 3, visiting this lounge is absolutely a good choice to relax and replenish with their abundant food and drink items to choose from.